 3. Black Panther: Wakanda Forever: T’Challa’s son revealed

 Black Panther: Wakanda Forever is a moving tribute to Chadwick Boseman, and the final scene, in which Shuri remembers T’Challa and burns her funeral clothes, is a beautiful memorial.
 After the first credits sequence, we return to the same scene, where Nakia is bringing a child out to meet Shuri.
 It turns out that the boy is T’Challa’s son, whom T’Challa and Nakia decided to raise in secret away from the throne.

 In a movie that deals with grief and mourning, revealing the younger T’Challa, also called Toussaint, allows the movie to end on a hopeful note, with the characters moving on from T’Challa’s death and looking toward the future while still honoring his memory.

-No post-credit scene beats the famous shawarma scene at the end of The Avengers.
+No post-credit scene is funnier than the famous shawarma scene at the end of The Avengers.
 After closing the portal to the Chitauri, Tony tells his new teammates that there’s a good shawarma place a few blocks away.
 Then, after apprehending Loki, they go eat.

-The scene is just a few moments of the Avengers sitting in the restaurant eating.
+The scene is just a few moments of the Avengers sitting in the restaurant, chewing.
 That’s it.
 That’s all it is.
-But the humor in the scene is so brilliantly dry, with the exhausted heroes taking a load off and filling their bellies, that it remains the best ever Marvel post-credit scene.
+But the humor in the scene is brilliantly dry, with the exhausted heroes taking a load off and filling their bellies.

 Have a tip we should know? [email protected]